jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 Choose the Frequency plan appropriate for your region.
 Consider that almost all countries have laws relating to what frequencies you use so don't get creative.
 For Europe please use the recommended option.
 For other regions use the entry marked 'used by TTN'.

 Choose LoRaWAN 1.1.0 - the last one in the list - the latest specfication.
-RadioLib uses RP001 Regional Parameters 1.1 revision B.
+RadioLib uses RP001 Regional Parameters 1.1 revision A.

 At this point you will be asked for your JoinEUI.
 As this is a DIY device and we are using RadioLib, you can use all zero's as recommended by The LoRa Alliance TR007 Technical Recommendations document.
 Once you've put in all zeros and clicked confirm you will be asked for a DevEUI, AppKey and NwkKey.
-It is preferable to have the cosole generate them so they are properly formatted.
+It is preferable to have the console generate them so they are properly formatted.

 Your End device ID can be changed to make the device more identifiable.
 Something related to your hardware helps - like devicename-01.
 The you can click the blue 'Register device'.

 When many sensors are big deployed, a device is registered, batteries put in, it joins and gets on with sending data for the next few years.
 For development purposes we need to turn off one of the security settings so that you can join & uplink out of the normal sequence that a device in the field would do.

-Click on General Settings, scroll down to Join settings, click the Expand button, scroll down and click the Resets join nonces option.
+Click on General Settings, scroll down to Join settings, click the Expand button, scroll down and click the 'Resets join nonces' option.
 You will see a warning about replay attacks which is entirely proper & correct.
-If anyone evesdropping in your area on your LoRa transmissions could fake a join and send uplinks from their device but only if they happened to find out your AppKey & NwkKey which is kept securely on the TTN servers and is never transmitted over the air, so they'd also have to login to your account, which is protected by your password.
+If anyone eavesdropping in your area on your LoRa transmissions could fake a join and send uplinks from their device but only if they happened to find out your AppKey & NwkKey which is kept securely on the TTN servers and is never transmitted over the air, so they'd also have to login to your account, which is protected by your password.

 You then need to copy over the device details in to the config file for RadioLib.
 There are buttons to copy items to the clipboard so you don't have to hand type them.